-The University is made up of a variety of facilities including academic/administrative buildings.
+The University is made up of a variety of facilities, primarily student residences and academic/administrative buildings.
 Academic/administrative buildings are open during normal business hours (8:00 AM to 5:00 PM) to faculty, staff, students, and University guests.
 Authorized faculty and staff are issued keys to their workplaces.
 After-hours access to locked academic and administrative buildings is restricted to authorized persons holding keys or electronic access cards for the facilities.
 After-hours access is limited to those who have authorization through their status as students, faculty, staff, or visitors in connection with classes, special events, or invitation.
-This access is granted through the Arkansas Tech University Card Office and/or the Department of Public Safety.
+This access is granted through the Arkansas Tech University Card Office, Office of Events, and/or the Department of Public Safety.
 All University buildings can be secured by a key and the majority of buildings have an electronic card reader.
 Public Safety officers conduct routine patrols of campus buildings to evaluate and monitor security related matters.
+Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the Arkansas Tech University Card Office.